-With a public cloud provider, businesses can shift their IT resources to other areas of the company, so that time, money and expertise are spent in areas that will help your organization grow.
+With a public cloud provider, businesses can shift their IT resources to other divisions within the company, so that time, money and expertise are allocated to areas that will help your organization grow.
 In addition, businesses can save money when purchasing software or applications on a pay-as-you-go method offered by public cloud service providers, increasing flexibility without inflating budgets.

 Cloud computing in public environments eliminates the need for internal IT teams to manage data centers, install new hardware, patch software and other daily chores, freeing up their time and bandwidth.
 Internal IT resources that once handled all of these tasks can now focus on other strategic projects that propel your business forward.
 Also, public cloud service providers like Microsoft Azure offer additional tools such as Microsoft Advanced Threat Protection, Teams and One Drive.

 These tools allow teams to work collaboratively in secured network settings.

 One of the biggest myths is that public clouds are less secure than private clouds.

 Nowadays, public cloud providers have implemented new policies and technologies to protect your network applications and private data from potential cyber threats.
 Platforms like Microsoft Azure or Amazon Web Services have built-in risk management features that help decrease risk exposure.